Pro-Responding to Violations of University of Louisville Research Policies

 The inquiry will normally involve examination of all documents including, but not necessarily limited to, relevant research records, computer files, proposals, manuscripts, publications, correspondence, memoranda, and notes of telephone calls.
 At a minimum, the Inquiry Committee should interview the complainant/whistleblower, the respondent, and other individuals who might have information regarding the reported instance of questionable or unacceptable research practices.
 The inquiry will be conducted in a timely and confidential manner.

-The Inquiry Committee will generate a report detailing the outcome of the inquiry and forward it to the Provost or designee.
+The Inquiry Committee will generate a report detailing the outcome of the inquiry and forward it to the Executive Vice President for Research and Innovation, or designee.
 The report should contain the following elements: background information; description of the reported instance of questionable or unacceptable research practices; the inquiry process, findings, conclusions and recommendations regarding each reported instance of questionable or unacceptable research practices; the need, if any, for referral of any issue considered research misconduct to the Research Integrity Ombudsperson; and recommended sanctions or other actions, if any.
 The report should describe the policies and procedures under which the inquiry was conducted, describe how and from whom information relevant to the inquiry was obtained.

-When there is a finding of questionable or unacceptable research practices, the Provost or designee shall determine whether sanctions will be imposed and the nature of those sanctions.
-The Provost or designee shall consult with legal counsel as needed and any other individuals necessary before reaching a decision as to appropriate action.
-Campus officials designated by the Provost or designee will implement the approved sanctions provide documentation to that effect.
+When there is a finding of questionable or unacceptable research practices, the Executive Vice President for Research and Innovation, or designee. shall determine whether sanctions will be imposed and the nature of those sanctions.
+The Executive Vice President for Research and Innovation, or designee, shall consult with legal counsel as needed and any other individuals necessary before reaching a decision as to appropriate action.
+Campus officials designated by the Executive Vice President for Research and Innovation, or designee, will implement the approved sanctions and provide documentation to that effect.

 RESPONSIBILITIES

-All members of the university community with knowledge or reasonable suspicion of any violations of or non-compliance with research policies should be promptly reported to the Provost.
+All members of the university community with knowledge or reasonable suspicion of any violations of or non-compliance with research policies should be promptly reported to the Executive Vice President for Research and Innovation.

-The Provost, or designee will be responsible for communicating the report to the appropriate vice president, dean, chair or unit head for the department or unit in which the violation or non-compliance has occurred and, if applicable, any other compliance oversight office of the University.
+The Executive Vice President for Research and Innovation, or designee will be responsible for communicating the report to the appropriate vice president, dean, chair, or unit head for the department or unit in which the violation or non-compliance has occurred and, if applicable, any other compliance oversight office of the University.

-The Provost, or designee, will be responsible for conducting an inquiry into the reported violations to determine whether a finding of questionable or unacceptable research practices is warranted.
+The Executive Vice President for Research and Innovation, or designee, will be responsible for conducting an inquiry into the reported violations to determine whether a finding of questionable or unacceptable research practices is warranted.

 ADMINISTRATIVE AUTHORITY